couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 ## Transcoder API

-SDKv3 used non-standard way of specifying encoder and decoder for the document objects for KV API.
+SDKv3 used a non-standard way of specifying an encoder and decoder for the document objects for the KV API.
-This API was inherited from SDKv2, and basically the Developer needed to specify only decoder, or encoder function in the options.
-SDKv4 fixes this and instead defines `\Couchbase\Transcoder` interface which encapsulates all logic.
-In addition it provides four implementations of it and uses `\Couchbase\JsonTranscoder` by default.
+This API was inherited from SDKv2, where the developer needed to specify a decoder or encoder function in the options.
+SDKv4 fixes this and instead defines the `\Couchbase\Transcoder` interface which encapsulates all the logic.
+Additionally, it provides four implementations of it and uses `\Couchbase\JsonTranscoder` by default.

 Lets say we want to read/write documents without any conversion, just as a binary streams.
 To do so,